Starting your Legal Career – Supervised Legal Training with us

 To meet the requirements of the Legal Profession Uniform Admission Rules 2015 for admission to practice as a lawyer, law graduates must demonstrate that they have achieved competence in Skills, Compulsory and Optional Practice Areas and Values as set out in Schedule 2 of those Rules.

-These competencies may be achieved by undertaking Supervised Workplace Training, where the law graduate is employed by a law firm as a Graduate Lawyer and works under the supervision of a suitably qualified lawyer for a 12-month period.
+These competencies may be achieved by undertaking Supervised Workplace Training, where the law graduate is employed by a law firm as a Trainee Lawyer and works under the supervision of a suitably qualified lawyer for a 12-month period.

 Traineeships with RCT and Stringer Clark for law graduates: It's often the non-legal that matters the most